AUTHOR GUIDELINES

 5. Reject and resubmit elsewhere.

 Step 6: In the case of 1, manuscripts are processed for publication.
-In the cases of 2 & 3, the author(s) have to submit the revised manuscript through the revision menu, where manuscripts are checked by the editor-in-chief, section editor, and reviewers (may be rejected if it does not satisfy the reviewers' queries).
-In the case of 4, a new review process is initiated.
+In the case of 2 and 3, the author(s) have to submit the revised manuscript through the revision menu, where manuscripts are checked by the assigned editor and reviewers.
+At this stage, the manuscript may be rejected if it does not satisfy the reviewers' queries.
+In the case of 4, a new review process is initiated, and in the case of 5, the final decision is communicated to the authors.

 Step 7: The accepted manuscripts will be formatted and sent back to the author(s) for approval.